 - Video: In Defense of Bible Obedience Part 2 – Triumph in Truth

-Please note: Although I may not completely agree with the entire philosophy of my resources, the specific content shared has been reviewed and is found to be Biblically sound.
+Please note: Although I may not completely agree with the entire philosophy of these resources, the specific content shared has been reviewed and is found to be Biblically accurate.